 There are some other limited ways that tax consequences can be reduced, one of which is to increase the employer’s contribution to the employee’s legal fees associated with seeking advice in relation to the settlement proposal, which provided the employer pays these directly to the lawyer, can generally be paid without tax consequences for the employee.
 While it is customary for employers to offer a contribution to the departing executive’s legal fees, the initial offer rarely covers the actual fees incurred.
 In the case of a termination payment which exceeds the £30K threshold, it is therefore much better to negotiate an increase in the employer’s contribution to your legal fees, rather than having to pay the balance yourself out of taxed income.

 It is also worth considering whether there are any other elements of a package that might be valued by the departing executive but are of little or no cost to the employer and therefore generally easier to negotiate.
 These include:

 Our final tip is not to take the employer’s decision personally.
 In many cases, the decision to exit a director or senior executive is a commercial one and even when it is not, the individual who can approach the settlement negotiation as a commercial exercise will often come out of it both mentally and financially better off!

 This article should not be relied upon as a substitute for professional legal advice.
-If you are an employer seeking legal advice on a particular matter or employment circumstance, please contact Head of Employment and specialist settlement agreement solicitor Deborah West by emailing email@example.com or by completing the form below.
+If you are an employer seeking legal advice on a particular matter or employment circumstance, please contact Head of Employment and specialist settlement agreement solicitor Peter Rolph by emailing [email protected] or by completing the form below.

 We will only use this information to handle your enquiry and will not share it with anyone else.